dazerek/feature-flags-java-recruitment/README.md

 We’d like you to create a feature flag service using Spring in Java.

+## Here are the requirements for this service:

+* As an admin user, I want to be able to create a feature which defaults to disabled
+* As an admin user, I want to be able to switch on a feature for a user
+* As a user, I want to be able to get all the enabled features (a mix of all the globally enabled ones and the ones enabled just for my user)

 ### Some notes:

 This is deliberately open ended - you can focus this service on backend clients or mobile clients, include security or